Right Arrow

 Connecting systems and sites

-• Centralized management: instead of logging into individual store systems, authorized users access a single dashboard to view live feeds and health status for all sites.
+• Centralized management: Instead of logging into individual store systems, authorized users access a single dashboard to view live feeds and health status for all sites.

-• Cross-location pattern recognition: if a suspect hits Store A, the intelligence network allows investigators to quickly check if the same individual or vehicle appeared at Store B and Store C on the same day.
+• Cross-location pattern recognition: If a suspect hits Store A, the intelligence network allows investigators to quickly check if the same individual or vehicle appeared at Store B and Store C on the same day.

-• Scalable deployment: modern platforms are camera-agnostic.
+• Scalable deployment: Modern platforms are camera-agnostic.
 This means retailers can deploy intelligence software on top of existing camera hardware, avoiding the prohibitive cost of a "rip-and-replace" project.

 Integration with POS and inventory systems

-• Transaction verification: integrating video with Point of Sale (POS) systems allows for the detection of "sweethearting" or refund fraud.
+• Transaction verification: Integrating video with Point of Sale (POS) systems allows for the detection of "sweethearting" or refund fraud.
 When a refund is processed, the system automatically pairs the transaction log with the corresponding video clip to verify if a customer was actually present.

-• Self-checkout monitoring: as retailers rely more on self-checkout, ORC groups exploit barcode switching.
+• Self-checkout monitoring: As retailers rely more on self-checkout, ORC groups exploit barcode switching.
 Video AI can help validate transactions by providing visual evidence of the items being scanned versus what is entered in the POS.

 Collaborative data sharing and partnerships